ministryofjustice/bichard7-next-tests/fixtures/uat-scenarios/README.md

 - Replace the value of `<CorrelationID>` with `EXTERNAL_CORRELATION_ID`

-The message content is contained withing the `<ns2:DataStreamContent>` tag.
+The message content is contained within the `<ns2:DataStreamContent>` tag.
 To make editing easier, copy the value of this tag to a new file and run it through an xml formatter.

 Older cases may have escaped the xml by replacing `<` with `&lt;` and `>` with `&gt;`.
 You can use a find/replace to change the message content back to xml.